openbioscience/glossary/README.md

 # Glossary

 ## A
+- **active immunotherapy.** A type of immunotherapy that stimulates the host's immune system or specific immune response to a disease or pathogen.
+It is most commonly used in cancer treatments.

 ## B

 ## C
-- **ChIP-seq.** chromatin immunoprecipitation (ChIP) assays combined with sequencing.
+- **ChIP-seq.** Chromatin immunoprecipitation (ChIP) assays combined with sequencing.
 A powerful method for identifying genome-wide _DNA binding sites for transcription factors and other proteins_.

 ## D

 ## E

 ## F
-- **FRET.** fluorescence resonance energy transfer.
+- **FRET.** Fluorescence resonance energy transfer.

 ## G

 ## H
-- **hESC.** human embryonic stem cells.
+- **hESC.** Human embryonic stem cells.

 ## I